Skip to content

 02Teaching

-What does the SKEMA lectureship involve?
+What does the teaching involve?

 The material taught draws on the same cases and methods documented across this site: TDABC mechanics, capacity cost rates, cost-to-serve analysis and the whale curve, illustrated with anonymised engagement data.